teslim001328/sumquiz-flutter/blueprint.md

 - **Tabbed Navigation:** The Library screen features a `TabBar` with three tabs: "Summaries", "Quizzes", and "Flashcards".
 - **Real-time Data:** Each tab displays a real-time list of the user's saved content from Firestore.
 - **Creation Flow:** A "Create New" button allows users to create new content, with usage limits enforced for free users.
+- **Offline Access:** The Library screen is fully functional offline, with data automatically cached and synced with Firestore when the connection is restored.

 ### Progress Screen